If you’re new to strata living or the strata industry, you are perhaps full of questions about this modern way of community living.

 Before we wrap things up, we must mention that the information in this guide is only meant to provide a general understanding of common strata plumbing issues.
 Determining who is responsible for these problems requires meticulous inspection, and the results will vary from scenario to scenario.

-So, if you are faced with a plumbing mishap, it is best to refer to copies of an updated common property title, registered by-laws, and strata plans.
-You must consult a legal advisor and any other qualified professional to make an informed decision.
+If you encounter a plumbing mishap, check updated copies of the common property title, registered by-laws, and strata plans.
+Consulting with a legal advisor and other professionals helps you make informed decisions.

 On that note, be responsible and stay aware.
 Until next time!